Verifications of Applications

 Requesting Asset Verification at Application

-Starting January 3, 2022, and through December 31, 2023, Eligibility Workers (EWs) must request asset reports at application, reported changes in circumstances, and special case (responsible relative) for all Non-MAGI ABD and LTC individuals.
-AVP reports provide asset information with a 90-day look-back for non-LTC ABD and
+Eligibility Workers (EWs) must request asset reports at application, a report of change in circumstances, and a special case (responsible relative) for all Non-MAGI individuals excluding, Pickle, DAC, and DW.
+AVP reports provide asset information with a 90-day look-back for Non-MAGI and a 60-month look-back for LTC applicants and recipients.

-When asset verification is performed at application, Eligibility approval must not be delayed solely based on the failure to receive the requested asset report (If the applicant has complied with all requirements and all other eligibility criteria is met, the Medi-Cal application must be approved).
-Beginning July 1, 2022, eligibility must be granted if the self-attested property on the application is below the property limit for the household without receipt of the AVP report and all other Medi -Cal eligibility criteria are met.
-If the AVP report is received and the property listed on the report is under the property limit, no additional verification is required.
-If the AVP report is received and the property limit listed is more than the household's property limit, verification must be requested.
+• When asset verification is performed at application, eligibility approval must not be delayed solely based on the failure to receive the requested asset report (If the applicant has complied with all requirements and all other eligibility criteria is met, the Medi-Cal application must be approved).

 Responsible Relative